LeoColomb/perfectmotherfuckingwebsite/README.md

 ## A little more accessibility

-I know you love marginalisation, but you shoud take care of people.
+I know you love marginalization, but you should take care of people.
 The <abbr title="HyperText Markup Language">HTML</abbr> tag doesn't include the [`lang` attribute](https://www.w3.org/TR/html5/dom.html#the-lang-and-xml:lang-attributes) in your shitty webpage.
 You ever listen to a [wrong language screen reader lecture](https://www.youtube.com/watch?v=NP94u7y_KkQ)?
 What a shitty experience.